-DETECTION and analysis of faces is a challenging problem in computer vision, and has been actively researched for applications such as face verification, face tracking, person identification, etc. Although recent methods based on deep Convolutional Neural Networks (CNN) have achieved remarkable results for the face detection task [12], [42], [60], it is still difficult to obtain facial landmark locations, head pose estimates and gender information from face images containing extreme poses, illumination and resolution variations.
+DETECTION and analysis of faces is a challenging problem in computer vision, and has been actively researched for applications such as face verification, face tracking, person identification, etc. Although recent methods based on deep Convolutional Neural Networks (CNN) have achieved remarkable results for the face detection task [10], [35], [50], it is still difficult to obtain facial landmark locations, head pose estimates and gender information from face images containing extreme poses, illumination and resolution variations.
 The tasks of face detection, landmark localization, pose estimation and gender classification have generally been solved as separate problems.
-Recently, it has been shown that learning correlated tasks simultaneously can boost the performance of individual tasks [71], [70], [6].
+Recently, it has been shown that learning correlated tasks simultaneously can boost the performance of individual tasks [58], [57], [5].

-In this paper, we present a novel framework based on CNNs for simultaneous face detection, facial landmarks localization, head pose estimation and gender recognition from a given image (see Figure 1).
+In this paper, we present a novel framework based on CNNs for simultaneous face detection, facial landmark localization, head pose estimation and gender recognition from a given image (see Figure 1).
 We design a CNN architecture to learn common features for these tasks and exploit the synergy among them.
-We exploit the fact that information contained in features is hierarchically distributed throughout the network as demonstrated in [63].
+We exploit the fact that information contained in features is hierarchically distributed throughout the network as demonstrated in [53].
 Lower layers respond to edges and corners, and hence contain better localization properties.
-They are more suitable for learning landmarks localization and pose estimation tasks.
+They are more suitable for learning landmark localization and pose estimation tasks.
+On the other hand, higher layers are class-specific and suitable for learning complex tasks such as face detection and gender recognition.
+It is evident that we need to make use of all the intermediate layers of a deep CNN in order to train different tasks under consideration.
+We refer the set of intermediate layer features as hyperfeatures.
+We borrow this term from [1] which uses it to denote a stack of local histograms for multilevel image coding.